rovelstars/rovel.js/README.md

 [![Rovel.js](https://img.shields.io/static/v1?label=rovel&message=js&color=red&style=for-the-badge&logo=npm)](https://npmjs.com/package/rovel.js) **The NPM package we all wanted!**

+# 1.2.0 | ASCII
+Just ascii.
+Only ascii...
+(Oh wait, something more!)
+How could we give only a small update?
+We are upgrading, isn't it?
+So we welcome **NPM** v7!
+Its pretty different from v6 to be true.
+We are now not gonna maintain our rovel.js for npm v6, so please update your npm to v7.
+Npm v7 can be installed for nodejs v10+ while we require nodejs v12, so please update nodejs to v12 too.

 # 1.1.9 | More Improvents
 We added support for `man` or the mannual command on bash terminals.
 It prints out a basic message about us and rovel.js.
 If you are not on Linux, read the message [here](https://rovelstars.ga/rjs/man)
 Also made changes to minimun requirements, and therefore, you need **Nodejs v14.x+** & **Npm v6.x+** to run rovel.js perfectly.